jrowny/react-absolute-grid/README.md

 | **zoom** | 1 | Zooms the contents of the grid, 1 = 100% |
 | **onMove** | `fn(from, to)` | This function is called when an item is dragged over another item.
 It is your responsibility to update the sort of all items when this happens. |

-Creating a DisplayObject component
+Your Component
 ------
-displayObject component will receive `item`, `index` and `itemsLength` as props.
+Your component will receive `item`, `index` and `itemsLength` as props.
 Here's the simplest possible example:

     import React from 'react';